CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Display

-While Edge 530 has a non-touchscreen and 7 physical buttons, 830 has a touchscreen display and only 3 buttons.
+While the Edge 530 has a non-touchscreen and 7 physical buttons, the 830 has a touchscreen display and 3 buttons.

-Their resolution, the number of colors and data fields they can display, readability, etc., are the same.
+Their resolution, the number of colors and data fields they can display, readability, etc., are basically identical.
+The same goes for their quality and reliability.

 Winner: It’s a draw (depending on what display type you prefer, it’s either Edge 530 or 830)